velaboratory/VelNetUnity/Documentation/docs/client/index.md

 ### Message Groups

 Clients can manage network traffic using messaging groups.
 This is especially useful for audio, where you can maintain a list of people close enough to you to hear audio

+### Keep-Alive

+VelNet sends a GetRooms message at a regular interval to keep the connection alive (default is 2 seconds).
+This servers to prevent the connections from dying, but also allows the system to calculate ping time and keeps room information up to date.